nanoqsh/dunge/README.md

 let layer = cx.make_layer(&shader, window.format());
 ```

+You may notice the context creation requires async.
+This is WGPU specific, so you will have to add your favorite async runtime in the project.

 Also create a triangle mesh that we're going to draw:
 ```rust
 // Create a mesh from vertices